beakerandjake/advent-of-code-runner/README.md

 npm run solve 16 2
 ```

+Note: If your code is taking a long time to run you can cancel it any any time by pressing `ctrl + c` in your terminal.

 ### `autosolve`
 Runs the code for the next puzzle which has not had a correct answer submitted.
 Performs the same behavior as the `solve` command, without requiring your to input the day or the level.
 This command is very useful if you solve puzzles in order.